thunderrabbit/barefoot_rob/content/books/slow-down/0101-things-i-learned-from-old-people.md

 <br>I burst into tears when I read that.
 Oh fuck.
 I can't do it.
 I must do it.
 Aaaggggghhh  and that was.... (checks email) 8 months ago.

+Joe McMoneagle: "Just start planning"
+<br>Whatever you wanna do starts with an idea.

+Robert Monroe: "Life on earth is addictive"
+<br>We want to come back again and again (to resolve our karma = mismatch from living according to Love --> Law of One)

+______: "God dwells in you as you"

 Robert Golden: "What do you really want to do?"
 <br>well, I want to walk across Japan..